-The Case Plan (SF 2956/DCS 0046) should document changes regarding the parent's income, employment status and place of residence.
+The Case Plan (SF 2956) should document changes regarding the parent's income, employment status and place of residence.
 These changes can have a direct impact on whether the child is considered deprived of parental care and support, which is a requirement of eligibility for federal funding.
 It is also critical that any changes to the child's income or resources be documented as these also can affect the child's eligibility for federal funding.
-Hard copy documentation of these changes should be in the case file and ICWIS must be updated as well.
+Hard copy documentation of these changes should be in the case file and MaGIK must be updated as well.

-Deprivation Screen
+Deprivation

-The Deprivation Screen should be updated when certain changes to the parent's employment and/or income occur.
-Some examples of when to update the screen include:
+Deprivation information must be updated when certain changes to the parent's employment and/or income occur.
+Examples of when to update deprivation information include, but are not limited to:

 - 1. Change in parent's employment status; - 2.
 Change in parent's part-time employment (number of hours employed); or - 3.
-If parents have separated or reunited (parents have stopped living together or resumed living together).
+If parents have separated or reunited, (parents have stopped living together or resumed living together).